Cheapest Car Insurance in Fort Worth (2026 Rates)

 Allstate$374$4,485-1%

-Cheapest Fort Worth Car Insurance For Senior Drivers
+Cheapest Fort Worth Car Insurance for Senior Drivers

 Senior drivers in Fort Worth pay lower rates than most age groups.
 State Farm charges the least at $114 monthly for full coverage.
-GEICO costs $148, and Germania Insurance charges $160.
+GEICO costs $148, and Germania charges $160.
 Defensive driving courses earn seniors up to 10% discounts that last three years.
 Most insurers offer accident forgiveness programs for drivers 65 and older.

 State Farm$114$1,373-43%